Summer Away: Billing & Aid

 Withdrawal & Summer Tuition Charges

-Withdrawal within 21 days of the start of Block A in the summer does come with a 30% tuition charge, which cannot be covered by the Wild Card Grant.
-This charge is not under the purview of Global Education, so you would need to work with the Finance & Administration Office as well as the Registrar to request removal of this charge due to a medical of family emergency withdrawal.
+Withdrawal within 21 days of the start of Block A in the summer may also produce a 30% tuition charge, which cannot be covered by the Wild Card Grant.
+This charge is not under the purview of Global Education and students would need to work with CC Student Financial Services, the Registrar, and/or the Campus Appeals Committee to request removal of this charge due to a medical of family emergency withdrawal.

 Return to Campus Following A Mid-Program Withdrawal: